Rebouças

-Rebouças is a municipality in the state of Paraná in the Southern Region of Brazil. being filled with some hills on the surroundings and some parts of the city, the high structures are a tower in the hill of Mourão and the church [being a part of the Catholic church ], a big part of the ethnicity in the city are Polish and Ukrainians.
+Rebouças is a municipality in the state of Paraná in the Southern Region of Brazil.
+Being filled with some hills in the surroundings and some parts of the city, the high structures are a tower in the hill of Mourão and the church in the city center. (being a part of the Catholic church), One dominant group of ethnicities in the city are Polish and Ukrainians.

 History

 The village began in the place known as Butiazal and, around 1902, it was transferred to the place called Rio Azul where it is located.
 When the railroad reached the town of Rio Azul, the district was renamed Antônio Rebouças, who was the engineer who guided the construction of the railroad.
 Later, the name was simplified to Rebouças.

 Created through State Law nº 2738, of March 31, 1930, and installed on September 21 of the same year, it was dismembered from São João do Triunfo.

-GDP per capita growth
+Geography

+It has an area of 481.843 km² representing 0.2417% of the state, 0.0855% of the region and 0.0057% of the entire Brazilian territory.
+Located at latitude 25°37'15" south and longitude 50°41'34" west, the municipality is 815 m from altitude, and has 14,991 inhabitants (IBGE 2021 estimate).